Aurora (comics): Alpha Flight

-Five years later, Beaubier's application to become a teacher of history and geography at the school was accepted.
-By this time, Beaubier had adjusted to life at the school and her everyday personality was that of a prim, proper, repressed woman.
+Five years later, Jeanne-Marie's application to become a teacher of history and geography at the school was accepted.
+By this time, Jeanne-Marie had adjusted to life at the school and her everyday personality was that of a prim, proper, repressed woman.
 The same night that her application was accepted, her second personality re-emerged and she left to enjoy herself in Montreal.
 Confronted by muggers, she knocked one unconscious by moving at superhuman speed (this was the first time that she had used her superhuman powers in five years).
 The second mugger was halted by Wolverine, who had witnessed the attempted assault.
-Recognizing that Beaubier had superhuman powers, Wolverine invited her to go to Ottawa to meet James MacDonald Hudson, who was organizing a team of superhumanly powerful agents for the Canadian government's Department H. Hudson accepted her as a recruit and reunited her with her brother.
+Recognizing that Jeanne-Marie had superhuman powers, Wolverine invited her to go to Ottawa to meet James Hudson, who was organizing a team of superhumanly powerful agents for the Canadian government's Department H. Hudson accepted her as a recruit and reunited her with her brother.
 After a period of training, both Beaubier siblings joined the team that Hudson created, Alpha Flight, under the code names Aurora and Northstar.

-On Alpha Flight's first mission, Aurora aided in combating the X-Men to capture Wolverine.
-With Northstar, she battled Deadly Ernest.
-She later recounted how she developed her superhuman powers and developed her Aurora personality, and how Wolverine recruited her into Alpha Flight, as well as how she met Northstar.
-Aurora later had a falling out with her brother, and upon her wish to separate herself from her brother, her powers were altered by Walter Langowski.
-Aurora was captured by Gilded Lily, but was rescued by Sasquatch, who began to suspect that she was manifesting a third personality.
-With Northstar, she battled Pink Pearl.